-The bus takes an average of one hour and 50 minutes to cover the 83 kilometers from London to Oxford.
-However, the fastest bus only takes 8 minutes.
+The bus takes an average of one hour and 46 minutes to cover the 51 miles from London to Oxford.
+However, the fastest bus only takes an hour and 8 minutes.
 You'll have just enough time for a small nap on this relatively short bus trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 The first bus leaves at 12:00am and the last bus leaves at 11:00pm.
 To see the times for all buses from London to Oxford, enter your specific travel dates in the search bar.